EnterpriseDB/tpa/docs/src/tpa_2q_repositories.md

 This example will install the pglogical3 and bdr3 release repositories.
 On Debian and Ubuntu systems, it will use the APT repository, and on RedHat systems, it will use the YUM repository.
+The 2ndQuadrant repositories are not available for SLES systems.

 To use
 [2ndQuadrant repositories](https://techsupport.enterprisedb.com/customer_portal/sw/),